 - If your injury affects your ability to earn a living, a lawsuit may be appropriate;

 - If your injury affects your ability to perform basic daily tasks, a lawsuit might be appropriate; and finally

 - If you are not a fault for your accident, a lawsuit might be appropriate.

 Like many states, Georgia has modified comparative negligence.
 In other words, if the property owner is found to be 75 percent at fault, but you are found to be 25 percent at fault, you only recover 75 percent of the damages awarded.
 Because of this comparative fault analysis, you may be entitled to recover some of your damages, even if you are partially at fault.

-Contact the Personal Injury Attorneys at The Bader Law Firm
+Contact the Personal Injury Attorneys at Bader Scott Injury Lawyers

-At The Bader Law Firm, LLC, we are committed to representing people who have sustained injuries due to the negligence and carelessness of others.
+At Bader Scott Injury Lawyers, we are committed to representing people who have sustained injuries due to the negligence and carelessness of others.
 Our attorneys focus our practice in the areas of workers’ compensation and personal injury.
 Whether you have been injured on the job, at a business, on government property, or in a private home, our experienced personal injury attorneys and workers’ compensation attorneys are here to help you with your case.

 You may be entitled to compensation for lost time at work, as well as any medical bills you have incurred due to your injuries.
 You may also be entitled to other compensation.
 Our skilled work injury attorneys in Atlanta do not charge our potential clients for a consultation.
 If you have been injured, you may have a claim.
-Contact The Bader Law Firm, LLC to make an appointment.
+Contact Bader Scott Injury Lawyers to make an appointment.
 We look forward to speaking with you.